 Application Deadlines & Decisions

 Completed applications must be received by January 5th.
-Our admissions committee will review and interview a competitive pool of applicants on campus from February through early April.
+Our admissions committee will review and virtually interview a competitive pool of applicants from February through early April.
 Notification of admissions will follow the guidelines established by the Association of Genetic Counseling Program Directors.
 Decisions are typically announced by late April.

 Tuition and Financial Aid

 The total tuition for the 21-month program is currently $55,000.
 Tuition and other fees are subject to change annually.
 We offer financial assistance options, including fellowships, part-time employment (i.e. work-study programs), loans, and scholarships.
 The aid that you receive depends on your financial need as well as the availability of funds.
 Learn more about our financial aid services